jaggedmountain/signal_agent/README.md

 ```
 /!!  patch the typo in src/api/handlers.ts:142
-@shoebox /!!  bump the version in package.json and commit
+@cool_jam /!!  bump the version in package.json and commit
 ```

 The directive appends `--dangerously-skip-permissions` to that one `claude -p`